joshbegley/nyt-latest/README.md

 `Nearly a dozen countries are sending firefighting aid to Greece as blazes rage for a sixth day.`\
 https://nytimes.com/2021/08/08/world/europe/greece-wildfires.html?searchResultPosition=2

-**The Action From the Tokyo Olympics**\
+**The Biggest Highlights From the Oddest Olympics**\
-`See how the Tokyo Games played out as captured by our photographers who were at the events.`\
+`See the action from the Tokyo Games — including a few things you might have missed.`\
 https://nytimes.com/interactive/2021/sports/olympics/best-of-tokyo-olympics.html?searchResultPosition=3

 **Here’s what happened on the final day of the Tokyo Games.**\